Saka – The Martyrs of Nankana Sahib: Cast

-Planning and Shooting
+Production

+Filming

 The set of Gurudwara Sahib was raised at cost of ₹50 lakh spreading over 2.5 acres at village Ucha Pind, Phagwara by a team from Mumbai.
 Shooting was completed within 45 days as it rained incessantly during April 2015.

 Release

 It was released worldwide on 8 April 2016.
 Shiromani Gurdwara Parbandhak Committee and team of film were angered at Central Board of Film Certification of India for giving 'A' certification to the film and at British Censors for '15 rating' to the film.